jayantodpuji/sleepz/README.md

 ## Testing via Postman

-You can export the [collection](sleepz.postman_collection.json) to your postman client
+You can import the [collection](sleepz.postman_collection.json) to your postman client